Dyslexia Assessment and Support for Multisensory Learning in Earlwood

 Adult dyslexia assessment Earlwood

-In the course of our screening and assessment, we may discover other conditions that require referral to healthcare professionals, such as paediatricians, psychologists, speech and language pathologists, and occupational therapists.
+Through our screening and assessment, we may identify additional matters that warrant consultation with healthcare professionals, such as paediatricians, psychologists, speech and language pathologists, and occupational therapists .

-Prior to pursuing a dyslexia diagnosis, it is advisable to schedule a hearing and vision check to eliminate any other potential issues that may impact reading and spelling comprehension.
+It is recommended to arrange a hearing and vision check before seeking a dyslexia diagnosis to rule out any other factors that may be impacting reading and spelling comprehension.

 Yes, it is possible, but it depends on the tutor’s experience and familiarity with research-based dyslexia interventions.
 That is why we use the term ‘educational therapy’ instead of ‘tutoring.’
 Not all tutoring services are suitable for individuals with dyslexia or other specific learning disabilities.
 Some of our students had been receiving tutoring for a long time without significant improvement until they joined our specialised therapeutic program.
 We provide individualised attention and tailor the approach to address each student’s unique learning needs.
 Our goal is to help them develop a better understanding of themselves as learners and make meaningful progress.

-Our services receive numerous inquiries from parents seeking dyslexia screening or a formal assessment.
-It is possible for your child’s primary school teacher to express concerns before you even notice any symptoms.
-Additionally, we receive referrals from psychologists, GP’s, paediatricians, or speech pathologists.
-At Neurosensory, you can make appointments for dyslexia assessments for children and adults, and if further assessment is needed, we can direct you to the appropriate provider.
+A significant number of parents reach out to us for dyslexia screening or a comprehensive assessment.
+Your child’s primary school teacher might express concerns even before you notice any symptoms.
+We also receive referrals from psychologists, GP’s, paediatricians, or speech pathologists.
+At Neurosensory, you can schedule dyslexia assessments for children and adults, and if further evaluation is necessary, we can guide you to the right professional.

 The following areas are usually considered in forming a diagnosis:

-• Conduct a thorough evaluation of the individual’s history (including medical, developmental, educational, and familial factors)
+• Gather a comprehensive history (including medical, developmental, educational, and family background)

 • Explore the individual’s learning strengths and weaknesses